Class: Raptor::Http2

 end

-#write_http2_response(socket, writer, stream_id, status, headers, body) ⇒ void
+#write_http2_response(socket, writer, flow_control, stream_id, status, headers, body) ⇒ String

 Writes a Rack response as HTTP/2 frames to the socket.